-2 Represents the aggregate grant date fair value of stock options granted to non-employee directors in fiscal year 2016, calculated in accordance with Accounting Standard Codification ("ASC") Topic 718.
+Equity retainers (required as part of the compensation program for directors) that will be paid out in stock.
+Represents the aggregate grant date fair value of stock options granted to non-employee directors in fiscal year 2016, calculated in accordance with Accounting Standard Codification ("ASC") Topic 718.
 The chart below lists the aggregate outstanding option awards held by non-employee directors at the end of fiscal year 2016.
 For valuation assumptions, see the Stock-Based Compensation footnote to Wolverine Worldwide's Consolidated Financial Statements for fiscal year 2016 included in its Form 10-K for this year.

-Option Awards Outstanding at December 31, 2016
+Option Awards Outstanding December 31, 2016 Option Awards Outstanding at December 31, 2016

 Name (#) Name (#)

 Boromisa 75,191 Kollat 85,129

 Boswell 35,644 Lauderback 65,321

 Divol 30,911 Long 51,551

 Gerber 62,773 O'Donovan 69,083

 Gromek 81,701 Volkema 46,235